Submodular Order Functions and Assortment Optimization: Introduction

 \subsubsection{Outline for rest of the paper.}

 In Section \ref{sec:appl}, we present applications of submodular order function maximization.
 First, we discuss new results for assortment optimization.
 Then, in Section \ref{sec:introstream}, we discuss connections with streaming maximization of submodular functions.
 We present our algorithms and the underlying insights in Section \ref{intuit}.
 This is followed by analysis and proofs of our main results for submodular order maximization in Section \ref{sec:proofsubmod}, where we start with useful bounds for (weak) submodular order functions that drive the analysis of our algorithms.
 In Section \ref{sec:card}, we prove Theorem \ref{rescard} for the cardinality constrained problem.
 Section \ref{sec:budget} presents the analysis of Algorithms \ref{bcalg} and \ref{5balg} (Theorem \ref{resbudget}) for budget constraint.
 In Section \ref{sec:matr}, we establish Theorem \ref{resmatr} for matroid constraint.
-Finally, in Section \ref{sec:upb} we prove the upper bound (Theorem \ref{impossible}) for (strong) submodular order functions.
-Section \ref{sec:conclusion} concludes the discussion with several directions for further research.
+We give the proof of the upper bound (Theorem \ref{impossible}) for (strong) submodular order functions in Section \ref{sec:upb}.
+Finally, Section \ref{sec:conclusion} concludes the discussion with several directions for further research.
 Proofs for main results on assortment optimization are included in Appendix \ref{sec:proofassort}.